DavidTan0527/CTF-Writeup/_posts/DSO-NUS2021/2021-03-02-three_trials.md

 $n^2 \% 10^k + n^2 / 10^k == n$
 {: .notice}

 for some valid k.
 Notice that `n*n` should be greater than `1e9` as seen from the return statement inside the while loop.
-So this is another easy brute force then:
+So this is another easy brute force:

 ```python
 for i in range(4, 2**31):